telerik/kendo-ui-core/docs/controls/layout/responsivepanel/how-to/integrate-the-responsivepanel-with-the-menu-in-angularjs.md

 ---
 title: Integrate ResponsivePanels with Menus in AngularJS
 page_title: Integrate ResponsivePanels with Menus in AngularJS | Kendo UI ResponsivePanel
-description: "Learn how to integrate the ResponsivePanel with the Menu in AngularJS"
+description: "Learn how to integrate the Kendo UI ResponsivePanel with the Kendo UI Menu in AngularJS."
 slug: howto_integrateresponsivepanelwithmenuinangularjs_responsivepanel
 ---